PRL-PRG/evalr-experiment/README.md

 1. Run the tracer

     ```sh
-    make package-trace-eval
+    make package-trace-eval base-trace-eval
     ```

 1. Run the preprocessing

     ```sh
-    make package-preprocess
+    make package-preprocess base-preprocess
     ```

 1. Run the analysis

     ```sh
-    make package-analysis
+    make package-analysis base-analysis
     ```

+The results will be in the same files as indicated above.

 ---

 **NOTE**

 - It might take up to a few hours depending on the selected packages.
-- The final package count might be smaller because some packages could be filtered out because they cannot be installed (missing some native dependencies) or they do not contain R code.
+- The final package count might be smaller as not all packages use evals.
+Some packages could also be filtered out because they cannot be installed (missing some native dependencies) or they do not contain R code.
+- By default, there is 35 minutes timeout for all the tasks that run in parallel (e.g., extracting package metadata, running R programs).
+It can be adjusted by the `TIMEOUT` environment variable.
 - R does not provide any mechanism for pinning package versions.
 This means that even if you try all the CRAN packages, the results could be slightly different from ours as the package evolves.
 However the general shape should